xdy/xdy-pf2e-workbench/CONTRIBUTING.md

 ## How to contribute to xdy-pf2e-workbench

 Make an issue if you have ideas or have found bugs, or a pull request if you have code or documentation.
+If you have submitted a PR it's probably a good idea to ping me in the #pf2e-modules channel of the [Pathfinder 2e Game System discord](https://discord.gg/Dv8YkbHZqM) as well.

 If you see an already existing issue you would like to tackle, ping me in a comment on the issue first.